-In Australian fire safety standards, who is responsible for fire safety?
+In Australian Workplace Fire Safety standards, who is responsible for fire safety?
 Management has a responsibility to manage all health and safety risks (ss17 and 19 of the WHS Act), including fire.
 Employees have a responsibility to comply and cooperate with management’s policies and procedures (s28 of the WHS Act), including management of risks relating to fire.

 In addition to Acts and policies, there are other relevant Australian fire safety standards which include building fire safety regulation.
-The main objective of this regulation is to ensure persons can evacuate buildings safely and quickly if a fire or hazardous materials emergency happens and to ensure prescribed fire safety installations for buildings are maintained.
+The main objective of Workplace Fire Safety is to ensure persons can evacuate buildings safely and quickly if a fire or hazardous materials emergency happens and to ensure prescribed fire safety installations for buildings are maintained.

 Steps to Prevent Fire in the Workplace